Point Counter Point

 Point Counter Point is a novel by Aldous Huxley, first published in 1928.
 It is Huxley's longest novel, and was notably more complex and serious than his earlier fiction.

 In 1998, the Modern Library ranked Point Counter Point 44th on its list of the 100 best English-language novels of the 20th century.

+The novel entered the public domain in the United States in 2024.